Wolfsbane (character): Wolverine: Rahne of Terra

 An alternate reality version of Wolfsbane, named Rain, appears prominently in the 1991 graphic novel Wolverine: Rahne of Terra.
 She is the princess of the magical realm of Geshem and is prophesied to be consumed by a "Beast" on her sixteenth birthday.
 To save her from this fate, the Mage (Cable's counterpart) casts a spell that causes Rain to switch realities with Wolfsbane and alters the memories of both into believing they are the other.
 The spell is less potent outside of Geshem, however, and fails to maintain Rain's altered memory.
 She spends most of the novel restrained and under observation by the New Mutants, who believe her to be Wolfsbane suffering from a form of psychosis.
-Eventually, Wolfsbane's true memories are restored and it is ultimately revealed that the prophecy was misinterpreted and was actually a metaphor for the manifestation of Rain's royal bond with the wild magic of the land itself (the so-called Beast) within ger, granting her powers similar to Wolfsbane's.
+Eventually, Wolfsbane's true memories are restored and it is ultimately revealed that the prophecy was misinterpreted and was actually a metaphor for the manifestation of Rain's royal bond with the wild magic of the land itself (the so-called Beast) within her, granting her powers similar to Wolfsbane's.
 Wolfsbane and Rain return to their respective realities and Rain becomes queen of Geshem.
 She later marries the peasant Doug (Cypher's counterpart).

 In the 1995 sequel, Wolverine: Knight of Terra, it is revealed that Rain's bond with the Beast was suppressed as a result of her time away from Geshem.
 The Beast, yearning to be free, induces unpredictable fits of feral rage in her.
 Eventually, her bond with the Beast grows so weak that it manifests outside of her, possesses an unnamed man (Sabretooth's counterpart), and goes on a murderous rampage to kill Rain and conquer Geshem.
 Rain again switches realities with Wolfsbane, this time as part of a plan by the Shaman (Professor X's counterpart) to protect her.
 While Wolfsbane and Wolverine battle the Beast, Professor X helps Rain embrace the Beast within herself and reestablish her bond with Geshem's wild magic.
 Rain returns to Geshem and in doing so weakens the rogue Beast enough that it can be killed.
 Before Wolfsbane and Wolverine return home, Rain makes Wolfsbane a peer of the realm and Wolverine a knight.